nygeek/drive_inspector/README.md

 According to the documentation, every file should have one or more parents, though some files created in the past may lack parents.

+===

+Some samples:

+# This will show all of the files at the top level of your Drive.
+# In terms of the GUI, it's what you see when you click on 'My Drive'
+> python drivefile.py --ls /

+# This will show the metadata for the 'My Drive' object at the root
+# of your Drive.
+> python drivefile.py --stat /

+# This will display the folder hierarchy for your Drive
+> python drivefile.py --find /

+The inspector works both with paths and with FileIDs.
+FileIDs are opaque immutable strings that uniquely identify specific files.
+The FileID 'root' is treated synonymously with whatever FileID your particular drive has as the ID of the "My Drive" folder.

+The flag -f tells the inspector to interpret the argument to --ls, --find, and --stat as a FileID.

+# find from the 'My Drive' folder downward
+> python drivefile.py -f --find root

+===

+Future plans:

+[1] I plan to build a 'shell' option that drops you into an interactive main loop that will support ls, find, and stat along with pwd and cd to let you browse around the implicit file system.

+[2] I plan to expand the function of the --find operator to report all of the files in the system, with fully qualified paths.

+[3] I plan to augment the display of file names and paths with other
+metadata:
+    [3a] owner or owners
+    [3b] creation time
+    [3c] modification time
+    [3d] viewed by me date

+[4] I plan to support some filtering conveniences:
+    [4a] files owned by me
+    [4b] files owned by others
+    [4c] files with multiple parents
+    [4d] Docs, Sheets, Slides and other Google Apps [4e] Files created by third-party applications
+    [4f] Sizes of files created by third-party applications (4e)